GGLAB-KU/gglab-ku.github.io/_pages/open-positions.md

 nav: true
 ---

-We are looking for talented students who are interested in doing research on natural language processing.
+We are always looking for talented, enthusiastic students who are interested in doing research on natural language processing.
 At the moment,
 **Undergraduate internships**, **Masters**, and **PhD positions** are available.

-The positions will focus on understanding and processing procedural language provided as natural language instructions (e.g., step-by-step instructions to fix WiFi).
-Some of the topics are (but are not limited to):

-- Investigating and designing neural/hybrid models with long-range reasoning on procedural text,
-- Document-grounded task-oriented dialogue on procedural text, and
-- Designing evaluation metrics and benchmarks for procedural text

-The position will also be affiliated with KUIS AI, a thriving international research environment with more than 50 graduate students working on NLP-related topics spread over computer vision, robotics, machine learning, and human-computer interaction.
-Successful candidates will have the opportunity to collaborate closely with other researchers at the KUIS AI and at Koç University.
-The primary communication language is English.
-The preferred starting date is as soon as possible.
+Please check our on-going projects page, and latest publications before applying.

 **Qualifications**